Army Medic earns top honors in Expert Field Medical Badge competition

 |0

-This work, Army Medic earns top honors in Expert Field Medical Badge competition [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Medic earns top honors in Expert Field Medical Badge competition, by Gino Mattorano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.